 A ninety-piece marching band takes to the streets announcing "We're Not Going to Take It"

 The melody of Twisted Sister's "We're Not Going to Take It" floated in and out of downtown for thirty minutes Saturday.
 While the cries and tub-thumping of Occupy Denver protesters were louder, and the people dressed up as gorillas for the Gorilla Run seemed stranger, Denver's first city-sponsored performance piece definitely got people's attention.

 The band played the song a couple more times in Skyline Park after the main event.

-Get the Arts and Theater Newsletter
+Get the Arts & Culture Newsletter